praneybehl/mdCrawler/docs/nextjs-docs/docs_app_getting-started_fetching-data.md

 }
 ```

-Then, in your Client Component, use the `use` hook read the promise:
+Then, in your Client Component, use the `use` hook to read the promise:
 app/ui/posts.tsx
 TypeScript
 JavaScriptTypeScript